lovelish-xd/Codezilla/README.md

 6. Open a pull request on GitHub, providing a clear description of your changes.

 We appreciate your contributions to making Codezilla even better!

-## License

-Codezilla is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code for personal and commercial purposes.

 ## Acknowledgements